 Elipot et al. 2022 (for sea surface temperature).

-Please see below the release notes and how to access and cite this dataset.
+Please see below for release notes, how to access data, and how to cite this dataset.

 Data Access

-The hourly dataset version 2.00 is officially available from NOAA NCEI at https://doi.org/10.25921/x46c-3620.
-After accessing this page, click on the “Lineage” tab and on the link for “Output Datasets”, then “data”, then “0-data”, and finally on “gdp_v2.00.nc” to download through your web browser.
-Alternatively, click on this link to download the NetCDF file directly (size is about 12GB).
+• The hourly dataset is officially available from NOAA NCEI at https://doi.org/10.25921/x46c-3620.
+After accessing this page, click on the "Granule Search" to be directed to a new page where you will be able to select your download option (FTP or HTTPS).
+Alternatively, click on this link to download the latest NetCDF file directly.

 Citations